Symmetry of Snowflakes

 The growth of snow crystals depends on a balance between faceting and branching.
 Faceting tends to make simple flat surfaces, while branching tends to make more complex structures.
 The interplay between faceting and branching is a delicate one, depending strongly on things like temperature and humidity.
 This means snow crystals can grow in many different ways, resulting in the great diversity we see in snow crystal forms.

 So that's the story.
-It may take an online MBA or to be a master at geographic information technology to fully understand this process to the exact science of it but it is a little simpler than it seems.
-Having a MBA or being a master of the geographic world will definitely help in understand the fine details, but they are not necessary to see that there is something going on here.
 The intricate shape of a single arm is determined by the ever-changing conditions experienced by the crystal as it falls.
 Because each arm experiences the same conditions, however, the arms tend to look alike.
 The end result is a large-scale, complex, six-fold symmetric snow crystal.
 And since snow crystals all follow slightly different paths through the clouds, individual crystals all tend to all look different.